 450g (1lb) firm ricotta cheese (break into 3-4 large chunks if it’s very firm)

 1 ½ tsp baking powder

-Preheat your oven to 180˚C on combination steam setting - if yours has variable steam levels, 80% or 100% steam will work here.
+1. Preheat your oven to 180˚C/350˚F on combination steam setting.
+If your oven has variable steam levels, 80% steam will work here.
+If not, don’t worry!
+Just set to combi steam at the correct temperature and the oven will figure out the humidity.
 Grease and line a loaf tin with baking paper so it comes up above the long sides (this will help you lift it out after cooking).

-Mix in the lemon zest and juice on low speed, then add the ricotta and mix briefly (try not to mix it so the ricotta is completely smooth).
+4. Mix in the lemon zest and juice on low speed.
 The mixture will probably curdle when you put the lemon in – don’t worry, it’ll come back together later.

-Gently mix in the flour and baking powder until combined.
-It won’t be completely smooth because of the ricotta but try not to leave any big clumps of flour.
+5. Gently mix in the flour and baking powder until almost combined, then add the ricotta and mix carefully until it’s just mixed and mostly smooth.
+It won’t be completely smooth because of the ricotta but make sure not to leave any big clumps of flour.